ClydeNoIQ/SyodogPE/README.md

 For example: You can receive all packets send by the users.
 You can use this to send sounds for example.
 SyodogPE also fixes some bugs WaterdogPE still has.

-WaterdogPE is a Minecraft: Bedrock Edition proxy software developed by the developers of the old Waterdog Proxy.
+SyodogPE is a Minecraft: Bedrock Edition proxy software developed by the developers of the old Waterdog Proxy.
 In this new proxy, we are working with Cloudbursts Protocol Library.
 It takes alot of maintaining effort from us and provides us with a nice api to work with.